 Sweepstakes poker players have the mail-in option as well.
 This allows these sites to continue running in states like Illinois where online poker is barred.

 In recent years, Illinois has tried and failed to formally legalize Daily Fantasy Sports.
 There’s no law that expressly prohibits DFS operators from providing their services in Illinois.
 However, the Attorney General issued an opinion that DFS was illegal in 2015.
 More recently, the Illinois Supreme Court declared that some DFS contests require skill, thus making them legal in Illinois.

 The state legislature’s move to legalize sports betting added more complexity to the DFS issue.
 The Illinois sports betting bill originally included a suggested 18-month penalty for illegal DFS operators wishing to launch online sportsbooks in the state.
-This would force companies like FanDuel and DraftKings to wait more than a year to launch an offering.
-This would give key competitors a crucial head start in the Illinois online sports betting arena.
+The penalty did not formally make the final draft of Illinois’ sports betting law.

-That legal battle rages on, however, and there’s no clear indication of how it will turn out.
-For now, FanDuel, DraftKings, and other operators offer DFS to Illinois unhindered.
+With regard to DFS, that legal battle rages on and there’s no clear indication of how it will turn out.
+For now, FanDuel, DraftKings, and other operators offer DFS to Illinois players unhindered.

 In the online gambling space, digital casinos remain Illinois’ primary holdout.
 The state still outlaws online casinos, and there are no proposed bills that would regulate it.